f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/06-Module.md

 ~~~

-Here We are using `defaultCheckTx` as our transaction checker, which is a static message validator defined that respons to any message with the following handler:
+Here We are using `defaultCheckTx` as our transaction checker, which is a static, message validating handler defined as:

 ~~~ haskell ignore
 defaultCheckTxHandler
   :: Member (Error AppError) r
   => ValidateMessage msg